 - use of utensils for serving

 - do not hover around the food/drink table

 - space out the juice and bread on the trays

 - have a select number of people handing out the elements, wearing gloves and masks

 In WA there is a low risk of transfer of COVID19 via aerosolized droplets – however, it is important for people to maintain their social distancing (1.5m) and capacity limits for each facility (1 person per 2sqm).
 In WA we have no government requirements not to sing in Churches, so essentially it is OK to do so.

 STAY UP TO DATE

-Phase 5 easing of restrictions is proposed for the end of August.
+Phase 5 easing of restrictions tentative date is 24 October.

 COVID-19 is a rapidly evolving situation, and all Churches are reminded to stay on top of the latest information.
 Learn more by referring to trusted sources, such as: